awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.consistency.md

 DAX is intended for applications that require high\-performance reads\.
 As a write\-through cache, DAX allows you to issue writes directly, so that your writes are immediately reflected in the item cache\.
 You do not need to manage cache invalidation logic, because DAX handles it for you\.

-DAX supports the following write operations: `PutItem`, `UpdateItem`, `DeleteItem`, and `BatchWriteItem`\.
-When you send one of these requests to DAX, it does the following:
+DAX supports the following write operations: `PutItem`, `UpdateItem`, `DeleteItem`, `BatchWriteItem`, and `TransactWriteItems`\.

+When you send a `PutItem`, `UpdateItem`, `DeleteItem`, or `BatchWriteItem` request to DAX, it does the following:
 + DAX sends the request to DynamoDB\.
 + DynamoDB replies to DAX, confirming that the write succeeded\.
 + DAX writes the item to its item cache\.
 + DAX returns success to the requester\.

+When you send a `TransactWriteItems` request to DAX, it does the following:
++ DAX sends the request to DynamoDB\.
++ DynamoDB replies to DAX, confirming that the transaction completed\.
++ DAX returns success to the requester\.
++ In the background, DAX makes a `TransactGetItems` request for each item in the `TransactWriteItems` request to store the item in the item cache\. `TransactGetItems` is used to ensure [serializable isolation](transaction-apis.md#transaction-isolation-serializable)\.

 If a write to DynamoDB fails for any reason, including throttling, then the item will not be cached in DAX and the exception for the failure will be returned to the requester\.
 This ensures that data is not written to the DAX cache unless it is first written successfully to DynamoDB\.